Types of Neurofibromatosis

-- Neurofibromatosis type 1 (NF1) is often diagnosed by birth or early childhood.
-The first signs may be light brown spots on the skin or freckles in the armpit.
-Later issues may include optic nerve tumors and peripheral nerve tumors.
+Neurofibromatosis Type 1 (NF1) is often diagnosed at birth or early childhood.
+The first signs may be light brown spots on the skin (called café au lait spots) or freckles in the armpit, or bone deformities.
+Later issues may include bumps on the iris (the color part of the eye) or under the skin (called neurofibromas), short stature, and tumors on the optic nerve.
 Children with NF1 may also experience migraines, learning disabilities, attention problems, and seizures.

-- Neurofibromatosis type 2 (NF2) is less common and more likely to be diagnosed in early adulthood.
-Tumors almost always form along the nerve that is responsible for hearing and balance, which can cause difficulty hearing and loss of balance.
-Additional tumors can form in the brain and along the spine, causing headaches, sensory problems, and muscle weakness.
+Neurofibromatosis Type 2 (NF2) is less common and more likely to be diagnosed in early adulthood.
+Tumors almost always form along the nerves near the brain that are responsible for hearing and balance.
+These are called acoustic neuromas or vestibular schwannomas, types of skull base tumors that can cause hearing loss, balance problems, and facial weakness or paralysis.
+Other tumors can form in the brain and along the spine, causing headaches, sensory problems, and muscle weakness.

-- Pain is often a serious concern for people with peripheral schwannomas.
-We offer pain management from a pain specialist, and medications to treat severe nerve pain, when necessary.
+Pain is often a serious concern for people with peripheral schwannomas (tumors on the nerves that transmit signals from your brain to the rest of your body) and other complications of neurofibromatosis.
+We offer pain management from pain specialists, and medications to treat severe nerve pain, when necessary.